-General Recommendation XXIX is further requested to provide information in its next periodic report on the results of its efforts to this effect.
+racial discrimination, General Recommendation XXIX

+The Committee recommends that the State party undertake a study of the spread and causes of the problem of castes and implement a strategy to eliminate it.
+The State party is further requested to provide information in its next periodic report on the results of its efforts to this effect.
 The Committee urges the State party to take into account general recommendation No. 29 (2002) on descent-based discrimination.